Written by Jeff Bond

 - Do things differently and remove process from our vernacular and instead start naming it a candidate experience.

-Remember, you likely have been responsible for interviewing candidates at your company or have yourself been a candidate pursuing an opportunity at least once in your career; and you likely have both positive and negative experiences to share.
+Remember, you likely have been responsible for interviewing candidates at your company or have yourself been a candidate pursuing an opportunity at least once in your career; you likely have both positive and negative experiences to share.

-Thus, try putting yourself in the shoes of others, follow the golden-rule and focus on making interactions memorable.
+Thus, try putting yourself in the shoes of others, follow the golden rule and focus on making interactions memorable.
 Share your thoughts in the comments section below!